Leo3418/ebuild-commander/README.md

 # ebuild-cmder <<< "emerge sys-apps/portage"
 ```

-Note: ebuild-commander may invoke Docker commands like `docker create`, `docker
+Note: ebuild-commander may invoke Docker commands like `docker run` and `docker
-start` and `docker exec` directly, so any user account used to run the
+exec` directly, so any user account used to run the `ebuild-cmder` command
-`ebuild-cmder` command should have the permission to run those Docker commands.
+should have the permission to run those Docker commands.
+By default, those
-By default, those Docker commands can only be executed using `root`, so
+Docker commands can only be executed using `root`, so `ebuild-cmder` should
-`ebuild-cmder` should also be started with `root`.
-However, under any of these
+also be started with `root`.
+However, under any of these circumstances,
-circumstances, `ebuild-cmder` can be run with a non-root user account:
+`ebuild-cmder` can be run with a non-root user account:

 - The non-root account is in the `docker` group.
 - The Docker daemon is running in the [rootless mode][docker-rootless].